Archdiocese Creation Care Team

 Some of our work:

 Season of Creation – (September 1 – October 4).
 Poster Contest.
-We invited students in grades K-8 to create posters promoting care for God’s creation.
-Our 2024 poster theme, “All creatures are connected”
+Each year we invite students in grades K-8 to create posters promoting care for God’s creation.
+Posters for 2025 illustrated “The Canticle of Creatures” by St. Francis of Assisi.

 Green Mass – This a yearly Mass honoring all who work in environmental sustainability and those who love and care for the earth.
-Record article on Oct.
-2 Mass at St. Francis of Assisi Church
+The 2025 Green Mass was celebrated on Sept.
+25 at St. Raphael Catholic Church.

 Useful Links